WICG/aom/reference-delegate-explainer.md

 </description-with-tooltip>
 ```

-### List of delegated attributes
+### Supported attributes

-These are the attributes that can be delegated to an element inside the tree.
+This feature is intended to work with **all** attributes that refer to another element by ID string.
+These are:

 * `aria-activedescendant`
 * `aria-controls`